-• apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels;

-• present themselves as learners and engage clients and constituencies as experts of their own experiences; and

-• apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies.
+- apply and communicate understanding of the importance of diversity and difference in shaping life experiences in practice at the micro, mezzo, and macro levels; - present themselves as learners and engage clients and constituencies as experts of their own experiences; and - apply self-awareness and self-regulation to manage the influence of personal biases and values in working with diverse clients and constituencies.

-Course Map: All required social work courses address some component of competency 2, however the course whose content is solely about this competency is SOWK 4450, Cultural Diversity.
+Course Map: All required social work courses address some component of competency 2, however the course whose content is solely about this competency is SOWK 4450, Cultural Diversity (renumbered to SOWK 3090 and renamed "Human Diversity" beginning 2021-22 academic year).